 Impact on timing aspects:

-To accommodate the long propagation delays, several NR timings involving DL-UL timing interaction are enhanced by the support of two scheduling offsets: Koffset and kmac.
+To accommodate the long propagation delays, several NR timings involving DL-UL timing interaction are enhanced by the support of two scheduling offsets: Koffset and kmac as illustrated in Figure 16.14.2-x:

+- Koffset is the RTT between the UE and the uplink time synchronization reference point (RP).
+It corresponds to the sum of the service link RTT and the common TA if indicated.

+- Kmac is the RTT between the RP and the gNB.

+DL and UL are frame aligned at the uplink time synchronization reference point with an offset given by NTA,offset.

+Figure 16.14.2-x Timing relationship parameters

 The timing relationships that need to be modified for NTN using Koffset are summarized as follows: